samiux/samiux.github.io/croissants.md

 - 3 Network Interface Cards/Ports (Network Based only)
 - 1 Network Interface Card/Port (Host Based only)
 - CPU with AVX2 or better (at least SSSE3)
+- More cores and faster CPU the better performance

 ### Software